South Africa court 'halts Zimbabwe helicopter donation'

 "It's an aggressive force that's been used against the people of Zimbabwe to suppress the opposition."

-With such knowledge, it did not make sense to sit by and allow South Africa's to donate the helicopters, Mr Spies said.'Phased out'
+With such knowledge, it did not make sense to sit by and allow South Africa's to donate the helicopters, Mr Spies said.

 Earlier on Friday, South Africa's Mail and Guardian newspaper reported that it had seen confidential minutes of a meeting held two months ago between the defence chiefs of South Africa and Zimbabwe detailing the "disposal of Alouette III helicopters and spares".

 South Africa's defence department told the paper the donation was part of an agreement that dated back to 1997.